 About Kalli :: Teacher* Poet* Author*

-Kalli’s picture book (co-authored with Alicia Desmarteau), Our Principal Promised to Kiss a Pig, is an introduction to Shakespearean language for young children.
-Her book of poems, A Funeral in the Bathroom, was a Children’s Choice Book Award Finalist in 2012.
+Kalli’s picture book, Our Principal Promised to Kiss a Pig, (also a Children’s Choice Selection) is an introduction to Shakespearean language for young children.

 When we teach from within the spirit of childhood,